Risk Assessment for Unmanned Aircraft Systems (UAS)

 As industries explore the potential benefits of UASs, the unmanned vehicles will undoubtedly become a larger part of our society.
 NASA’s ASAB researchers are committed to ensuring the safe and responsible use of these vehicles, to protect both people and property on the ground.

-Ground Risk Assessment Service Provider (GRASP) Simulator Access Request Form
+Ground Risk Assessment Service Provider (GRASP) Simulator Access Request

-Complete the form below to request access to the GRASP Simulator by Ersin Ancel.
+Click this link to request access to the GRASP Simulator by Ersin Ancel.